 - The Company has established an employee provident fund whereby the employees voluntarily contribute to the fund; the employees contribute 3-10 percent of their salaries, and the Company also contributes at the rate of 3-10 percent of their salaries.
 This registered capital is managed by a licensed fund manager in compliance with the provisions of the Provident Fund Act, B.E.
-2542. - Group health insurance for employees. - Group life insurance for employees with the insurance fund of Baht 200,000-1,500,000, as per the conditions of the life insurance policy contract. - Giving privileges to employees in purchasing discounted products.
-The use of such privileges must comply with the rules and conditions set forth by the Company, which are considered by the personnel department and the administrative department to determine the employee's qualifications and calculate the discount.

-- Providing welfare assistance to employees such as - Medical expense reimbursement for outpatients - Providing annual health checks for employees - Hosting funerals for employees and their families - Encouraging annual tour activities within the departments with which they are affiliated - Encouraging social gatherings within the departments with which they are affiliated - Promoting sports and recreational activities for employees. - Distributing uniforms for male and female employees - Assisting employees as appropriate in situations such as in the wake of the great floods at the end of 2011, the Company provided temporary housing assistance to more than 200 families, along with loans for housing repairs and interest-free purchases of property damaged by the floods.
-The loan, which does not exceed 4 times the amount of their salary, has a repayment period of 2 years.
-The Company also provides parking for more than 200 vehicles and delivers more than 50,000 sandbags to employees to protect their homes from being hit by floods, etc. - Providing scholarships to employees and executives to promote and support learning and self-development to reach their full potential, subject to the appropriateness and discretion of the management team.
+2542. - Group health insurance for employees. - Group life insurance for employees with the insurance fund of 200,000-1,500,000 baht, as per the conditions of the life insurance policy contract. - Giving privileges to employees in purchasing discounted products.
+The use of such privileges must comply with the rules and conditions set forth by the Company, which are considered by the personnel department and the administrative department to determine the employee's qualifications and calculate the discount. - Providing welfare assistance to employees such as - Medical expense reimbursement for outpatients - Providing annual health checks for employees - Hosting funerals for employees and their families - Encouraging annual tour activities within the departments with which they are affiliated - Encouraging social gatherings within the departments with which they are affiliated - Promoting sports and recreational activities for employees - Distributing uniforms for male and female employees - Providing assistance to employees as appropriate and as needed - Providing scholarships to employees and executives to promote and support learning and self-development to reach their full potential, subject to the appropriateness and discretion of the management team.